Edith Iglauer: Early life and career

 Edith Iglauer was born in Cleveland, Ohio, on March 10, 1917, to a family of German Jewish descent.
 She transferred to the Hathaway Brown School for Girls and subsequently pursued a bachelor's degree in political science at Wellesley College, followed by further education at the Columbia University School of Journalism.
 Her interest in Eskimo culture led her to travel the northern climates extensively.
 Iglauer appeared as herself, along with John Denison, in the History Channel presentation, Ice Road Truckers.

 Personal life

-Edith Iglauer Hamburger's second husband was Canadian fisherman John Daly, whom she featured in the book Fishing With John (1988), which was shortlisted for a Governor General's literary award.
+Edith Iglauer Hamburger's second husband was Canadian fisherman John Daly, who she featured in the book Fishing With John (1988), which was shortlisted for a Governor General's literary award.
 Widowed by Daly's sudden death on the dance floor, Iglauer later married widower Frank White, another self-reliant Canadian in the same coastal community where she had settled permanently.
 White died on October 18, 2015, aged 101, in Garden Bay, BC.
 Iglauer turned 100 in March 2017, and died in Sechelt, British Columbia on February 13, 2019, aged 101.